ciubucalexandru/node-exercise/README.md

+## Exercise

-# This repository has the sole purpose of exemplifying a basic NodeJS + Express + Mongoose application while proving my knowledge of Backend technologies
+This repository has the sole purpose of exemplifying a basic NodeJS + Express + Mongoose application while proving my knowledge of Backend technologies